rundeck/rundeck/docs/en/developer/01-plugin-development.md

 * `Rundeck-Plugin-Archive: true`
 * `Rundeck-Plugin-Classnames: classname,..`
 * `Rundeck-Plugin-Libs: lib/something.jar ...` *(optional)*

-Each classname listed must be a valid "[Provider Class](#provider-classes)" as defined below.

 Additionally, you should include a manifest entry to indicate the plugin file's version: